Auto Accident FAQ

 It may seem like an inconvenience, but getting a medical exam after an accident helps keep you safe and protects your rights.

 Yes.
-You need to notify your insurance company in a timely manner following your accident.
+You need to notify your insurance company in a timely manner.
 We suggest notifying your insurance company as soon as possible.
 Failing to do so may result in a denial of benefits.

 The insurance company may contact you and request that you make a recorded statement.
 We advise against this, as anything you say can be taken out of context and used as evidence to deny your claim.
-We can help you write a formal statement that gives an accurate account of the accident and helps protect your rights.
+We can help you write a formal statement that gives an accurate account of what happened and helps protect your rights.

 There are different types of compensation.
 One is economic damages, which represent an actual monetary loss.
 Examples include medical expenses for treating your injury, both past and future.
 It also includes lost income while you are unable to work, and loss of future earning capacity if you can't work again.
 Other examples include any needed modification to your home or vehicle, as well as property damage.